bootcamp-instructors/vue-inline-editor/README.md

 # vue-inline-editor

-An example webpage demonstrating data binding in VueJS.
+An example webpage demonstrating data binding in Vue.

 ## Languages and Frameworks

-This project uses VueJS.
+This project uses Vue.

 ## Directions